In other words, the collective experience of your company by those external to it is the definition of your company’s brand.

 The importance of your customers having a high quality user experience (and how that affects your ROI and ultimately your long term brand) is no different whether applying it to real-life interactions with clients and company personnel or a customer’s experience while [using] your LMS.

-However, as a business owner with a product you are selling (your online courses) that are taken (experienced) via your LMS, keep in mind that it is still important to remember that your students’ user experience is more than just your LMS and its UX design and extends into areas that are not as easily measured but that still contribute to your company’s brand.
+However, as a business owner with a product you are selling (your online courses) that are taken (experienced) via your LMS, keep in mind that it is still important to remember that your students’ user experience is more than just your LMS and its UX design and extends into areas that are not as easily measured.

-Your student’s overall user experience can be broken out into two parts:
+Your student’s overall user experience can be broken out into three parts:

 - Student’s user experience while interacting with you.
 Are you available to your students?
 Is contact with your easily accessible or are you challenging to get a hold of?
 Be sure to remember that your brand and company always extends to you, and that your communication style and availability always has a direct impact on your customers’ user experience.